ksinha1224/ARScape/README.md

 that would need to be worked out to make this a fully functional escape room game.
 Nonetheless, I have made all of the code and assets available so that anyone can take a look at them.

-ARScape uses Vuforia Studio to handle all of the augmented reality content placing in virtual space, so this project will not run without a developer's license.
+ARScape uses Vuforia Engine to handle all of the augmented reality content placing in virtual space, so this project will not run without a developer's license.
 Fortunately, that is free to obtain. https://developer.vuforia.com/ has more information on obtaining a license.